Ideal Water Temperature For Espresso

 If the water is too hot, it can cause the espresso to taste burnt or bitter, and if it’s too cold it can result in a sour or weak shot.

 The temperature of the water also affects the texture of the espresso.
-The ideal temperature helps to create a rich and creamy texture of the espresso shot.
+The ideal temperature helps to create a rich and full-bodied texture of the espresso shot.

 If the water temperature is too low, the espresso shot will have a thin layer of crema and watery texture, while if it’s too high, it can result in a harsh and rough texture.

-How to measure temperature in Home Espresso machine?
+How to measure temperature in a Home Espresso machine?

 Most espresso machines come with a built-in thermometer or a temperature gauge, which measures the temperature of the water in the machine.